New tax regime to benefit middle class; leave more money in their hands: FM | Science-Environment

 Regarding the National Financial Information Registry (NFIR) announced in the Budget, Das said the idea is to quicken the process of credit sanction and credit flow to the borrowers.

 ''Lot of information is required by a bank before a loan is sanctioned.
-The idea is to create one registry where, to the extent possible, considering issues of privacy and other things... the idea is to provide a 360-degree kind of information system that will be readily available to the lending institutions to ensure that it quickens the process of credit flow,'' he said.
+The idea is to create one registry where, to the extent possible, considering issues of privacy and other things... the idea is to provide the 360 degree kind of information system which will be readily available to the lending institutions to ensure that it quickens the process of credit flow,'' he said.

-The Bill for setting up NFIR will have to be finalized and then introduced in Parliament.
+The bill for setting up NFIR will have to be finalised and then introduced in Parliament.

+RBI later in a statement said, the finance minister in her address to the central board highlighted the key thrust areas outlined in the Union Budget 2023-24 and the expectations from the financial sector.

+Complimenting the finance minister on the Budget, the RBI board members made a few suggestions for consideration of the government, it said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)